 The first stage of scoping requirements is to build up a picture of the user population.
-You should aim to find out who will be using the terminal and in what situations.
+You should aim to find out who will be using the device or service and in what situations.
 This information can best be gathered by talking to users themselves and will prove invaluable when it comes to deciding what accessibility features are needed.
-Requirements definition is described in more detail in How to Create Accessible Products and Services.
+Requirements definition is described in more detail in how to create accessible products and services.

 Step 2.
-Decide which of the NDA guidelines the terminal should meet
+Decide which of the NDA guidelines the device or service should meet

 When you are sure of the user requirements, refer to the guidelines themselves to determine which should be met.
 The guidelines are divided into two priority levels.

-- Following priority 1 will ensure that the terminal can be used by most people with impaired mobility, vision, hearing, cognition and language understanding.
+- Following priority 1 will ensure that the device or service can be used by most people with impaired mobility, vision, hearing, cognition and language understanding.

 - Also following priority 2 will make it easier to use for these people and will include more people with cognitive impairments or multiple disabilities.

-However, in order to assess whether a terminal is "accessible", you will have to decide how accessible it should be.
+However, in order to assess whether a device or service is "accessible", you will have to decide how accessible it should be.